rpaulo/rpaulo.github.io/articles/coffee.md

 problem, I can measure 18.0 grams of coffee beans and what will come out is 18.0 (+- 0.1) ground coffee.
 The most annoying problem with this grinder is how many beans it retains.
-I've measured between 3 and 4 grams can be retained in:
+I've measured between 3 and 4 grams retained in:

 * the burrs
 * the burr casing
 * the funnel
 * the anti-static screen

-By far the worst seems to be the anti-static screen which is used to reduce static and clumping but has the side effect of retaining beans.
-When making several shots in a row (like in a coffee shop) it's definitely not a problem, but you wouldn't want to use ground coffee that's been siting in the grinder.
+The worst place, by far, seems to be the anti-static screen which is used to reduce static (of course) and clumping but has the side effect of retaining beans.
+When making several shots in a row (like at a coffee shop) it's definitely not a problem, but you wouldn't want to use ground coffee that's been siting in the grinder.
 The only way to deal with this problem is to grind 4 grams of coffee (wasteful) or to live with